-Kamara is a Lawyer in the Litigation Department and specialises in Arbitration, Insolvency and Dispute Resolution.
+Kamara is an Associate in the Litigation Department and specialises in Arbitration, Insolvency and Dispute Resolution.

-Kamara is currently involved in three notable arbitration matters involving parties within the construction and procurement sectors.
-He is also part of the legal team advising and defending several statutory regulators and a government corporation against suits commenced in the High Court and relevant Tribunals challenging the decisions of the said statutory bodies and corporation.
+Kamara is currently involved in three notable arbitration disputes arising from the construction and procurement sectors.
+He is also part of the legal team advising and defending several statutory regulators and a government corporation against suits commenced in the High Court and the relevant Tribunals challenging the decisions of the said statutory bodies and corporation.

 Kamara has a Bachelor of Laws (LLB) from the University of Nairobi and a post-graduate diploma in Law from the Kenya School of Law.

-- Part of the team defending a subsidiary of an international company in an arbitration dispute worth KES.
-2.4 billion wherein the claimant, a contractor, is claiming against the subsidiary for inter alia payments for profits arising from omitted works, loss profits and payments for idle machinery.
+- Part of the team defending a subsidiary of an international company in an arbitration dispute worth Kshs.
+2.4 billion wherein the Claimant, a contractor, is claiming against the subsidiary for inter alia payments for profits arising from omitted works, loss profits and payments for idle machinery.

 - Part of the team representing a government corporation in a constitutional claim by depositors of a company in liquidation wherein the depositors are claiming disclosure of confidential information by the corporation.